Life Interest Trust Wills

 In order to ensure your share of the property goes to the individual you choose and the conditions of their tenancy, you need to make sure the property is owned as tenants in common.
 You can then use a Life Interest Trust to specify both the beneficiary of your share and the terms of the Trust.

 Naturally, if the Life Interest Trust is to stay in place until the death of the life tenant, it is possible that the property becomes unsuitable for that person over an extended period of time.
 They may, for example, wish to downsize or change location.
-In this instance, the Trust will allow the life tenant to sell the property and purchase a substitute property from the funds raised.
+In this instance, the Trust fund will allow the life tenant to sell the property and purchase a substitute property from the funds raised.

 In the case where the Life Interest Trust stipulates that the life tenant has the right to any income generated by the property, as well as the right to occupy it, then they’ll be entitled to any income generated by the sale of the property.